 a possibility..... if I come up with the time and inclination to add anything that might be of the slightest interest to anyone

 Thanks for stopping by!
 I hope you'll find a little something extra to brighten your day, evoke a memory, or bring a smile.
 I love hearing from my visitors!
-I hope you'll check back for my replies to your comments, now that I figured out how to do that.
+I hope you'll check back for my replies to your comments.
 Have a blessed day!

 It's that time of year.
 Two weeks ago we hosted our church's fall festival, even though we had a DOWNPOUR just after roasting the hot dogs.
 You'd be surprised how many people you can fit under a carport!
 We still managed to have s'mores for dessert, since B scooped some of the coals into a metal wheelbarrow.
 Last weekend, when K was home, we had the same menu.And now tomorrow, we're scheduled to go to sister-in-law's for her annual fall party.
 I'll try to get "s'more" pictures there. :-)

 The first annual Kansas Senior Spelling Bee was held a couple of weeks ago in Salina.
 I had read about it in our local paper, thought it sounded like fun, and decided to enter since I met the criteria (not by much-I think I was the youngest one there!)
 There were 48 "senior spellers" from around the state who took a written test of fifty words.
 Eighteen of us spelled all of those correctly, and got to advance to the oral spell-down.
 Round by round, more spellers were eliminated.
 I really wasn't nervous, because the main idea was to have fun!
 That's what I did, until I met up with the word garrulous.
 So... sixth place isn't bad, eh?
 And there's always next year!

 (This is a link to KWCH's television coverage of the event, in case you're interested.
 It takes a long time for me to play, but maybe your computer is faster.)